angetato/Optimizers-for-Tensorflow/README.md

 ```

 ### Results
+*UPDATE:* I included 3 files to test the optimizers on mnist data.
+I do a small grid search for the learning rate so it can takes some time to execute.
+I recommand to use a cloud service if you do not have a GPU on your computer (mainly for the MLP and the CNN models).
-I included a small [test file](neuralnets-testing-optimizers.py) which implements a simple neural net and 8 optimizers including AAdam and its variant.
+I also included a small [test file](neuralnets-testing-optimizers.py) which implements a simple neural net and 8 optimizers including AAdam (the old version) and its variant.
 To run the code, simply go to command line an put ```python neuralnets-testing-optimizers.py```.
 You don't need tensorflow to run this file and to quickly view the difference between optimizers.
 However, I recommand for more interesting cases that you use the separated pyhton files.

 The optimizers are tested on the make_moons toy data set by sklearn, availaible [here](http://scikit-learn.org/stable/modules/generated/sklearn.datasets.make_moons.html)